 Our participation assignments comprise a small percentage of your final grade.
-Altogether, there will be 14 participation assignments this semester: Nine check-ins and five discussion activities.
 Each of these 14 assignments will be worth two points.
 We will automatically drop your first three missed participation assignments at the end of the semester and include only 11 of these assignments as your participation grade.
-There will be no participation assignment during Weeks 8 and 14.
+There will be no participation assignment during Week 15.